Get 80% off your plan for your first 3 months*

 Origination and closing fees

-• Origination fees: Usually a percentage of the total loan amount.
+• Origination fees: Typically a percentage of the total loan amount.

-• Closing costs: Appraisal fees, legal fees, and administrative charges.
+• Closing costs: Typically include appraisal fees, legal fees, and administrative charges.

-• Processing fees: Additional fees some lenders charge to expedite approval.
+• Processing fees: Sometimes charged by lenders to expedite approval.

 Other potential costs

-Beyond interest and origination fees, watch out for these additional charges:
+Beyond interest and origination fees, watch for these additional charges:

-• Prepayment penalties: Fees charged if you pay off early.
+• Prepayment penalties: Apply if you pay off early.
 One SEC-filed agreement included a prepayment penalty equal to 100% of the principal loan amount.

 Pros and cons of bridge loans

-Before taking out a bridge loan, it helps to weigh the advantages against the potential downsides.
+Bridge loans offer speed and flexibility, but come with higher costs and risks.
+Before taking out a bridge loan, weigh the advantages against the potential downsides.

 Advantages of bridge loans

-• Speed: Funding can happen in days or weeks, with some lenders approving loans in less than a week.
+• Speed: Get funding in days or weeks, with some lenders approving loans in less than a week.

-• Higher borrowing limits: Secured loans let you borrow more than unsecured options like credit cards or lines of credit.
+• Higher borrowing limits: Borrow more than unsecured options like credit cards or lines of credit allow, such as a corporate bridge loan agreement filed with the SEC for up to $600,000.

 • Flexible terms: Choose from open or closed repayment, fixed or variable rates, and interest-only or capitalized payment structures.